 4.3 Analytical Overview

 The rich qualitative data collected through semi-structured interviews from the participants of the case study projects was analyzed to identify emergent themes.
 The emergent themes were demonstrated in the form of Ishikawa diagrams (also known as “fishbone” diagrams) which mapped salient nodes and themes pertinent to the research question along with in-depth analyses of the interview transcripts.
-The analysis process is detailed in figure 4.X below.
+The analysis process is detailed in figure 6 below.

 Ishikawa diagrams are charts which provide a way of displaying causal connections visually.
 The diagram is meaningful because it focuses attention on the causes of problems, not just their symptoms (Forbes & Ahmed, 2020).
 The “problem” is placed in a box at the far right of the diagram (the “fish head”).
 The backbone extends as a horizontal line to the left of the problem box.
 Coming off of this backbone line are bones which represent larger overarching themes related to the core problem (e.g., “Methods,” or “Learning”).
 To each of these larger theme bones is connected smaller branches of sub-causes.
 This process can be thought of as visual form of the “5 Whys” exercise and is a helpful tool for analyzing the core causes issues at a glance.
 Accompanying each of the Ishikawa diagrams is a narrative which helps to contextualize the information provided visually.

+The following analysis subsections will explore in detail the cultural and managerial obstacles experienced by the two case study projects.
+As shown in Table 1, cultural challenges were the most frequently cited challenge among the literature that was reviewed (Ebrahimi & Dowlatabadi, 2019; Ey et al., 2014; Ghassemi & Becerik-Gerber, 2011; Kahvandi et al., 2019; Kahvandi, Saghatforoush, Mahoud, et al., 2019; Kent & Becerik-Gerber, 2010; Korb et al., 2016; Nanda et al., 2017; Pal & Nassarudin, 2020; S. Buk’hail & Al-Sabah, 2022; Sherif et al., 2022; Simonsen et al., 2019).
+For this reason, it was selected as the focal point for analysis in Section 4.4.
+Chapter 2 revealed a need for research which is focused on the managerial barriers and challenges related to collaborative project delivery methods.
+Toward that end, Section 4.5 acknowledges this need and provides an analysis of the managerial barriers and challenges experienced by not just first time adopters, but all interviewees.